ShaneSCalder/JSON-Creation-WebApp-Tool-MAC/README.md

 This will start the web server, typically accessible at `http://localhost:8080`.

-### Configuration

-(Include any configuration files or environment variables that need to be set up.
-If none, you can skip this section.)

 ## Usage

 1. **Access the Web Application**: Open your web browser and navigate to `http://localhost:8080`.